terebentina/mongoose-multi-set/README.md

 });
 UserSchema.plugin(require('mongoose-multi-set'));
 var user = mongoose.model('User', UserSchema);
-user.multiSet(req.query, ['username', 'age']);  // say req.query is {username: 'Foo', name: 'Bar', age: 25}
+// say req.query is {username: 'Foo', name: 'Bar', age: 25}
+user.multiSet(req.query, ['username', 'age']);
 user.save();
 ```
-The User model will now have `username` and `age` properties set from req.query.
+The User model will now have the `username` and `age` properties set from req.query.

+ - The plugin doesn't let you update the `id` or `_id` properties of the model.
+If you really want to update the id of the model, you can do so manually ;)
+ - The `allowed fields` parameter is required to make sure only the desired fields are updated

 ## License